Dr. Trevor Hancock

-In recent years his views on the place of hospitals in their community and their role with respect to health promotion and healthy communities has led to consulting work with hospitals and to a number of articles and speeches on the topic.
+In recent years his views on the place of hospitals in their community and their role with respect to health promotion and healthy communities have led to consulting work with hospitals and to a number of articles and speeches on the topic.
 He is a founder of the Canadian Coalition for Green Health Care and in 2001 authored a major report on environmentally responsible health care in Canada.
 He has spoken and written extensively on the issue of Green Health Care, including a column for Health Care Quarterly from 2001 – 2005.
-Dr Hancock is currently a Population and Public Health Consultant at the Ministry of Health in British Columbia.
+Dr. Hancock is currently a Population and Public Health Consultant at the Ministry of Health in British Columbia.

 Dr. Lynn Marshall